happyleavesaoc/python-firetv/README.md

 Be sure you install into a Python 2.x environment.

-`pip install firetv --process-dependency-links`
+`pip install firetv`

 If you want the HTTP server component installed as a script, use:

+`pip install firetv[firetv-server]`

+Consider installing `adb` directly from the git repository.
+It contains bugfixes not in the pip-packaged version:

-`pip install firetv[firetv-server] --process-dependency-links`
+`pip install git+git://github.com/google/python-adb.git@master`

 ## Server